Student and Staff Guide to Circulation Privileges

 If you request a book that is not already due within 14 days, the book will become due in 14 days.
 If the book is already due within 14 days already, then the due date will not change.
 The notice sent to the patron will specify the new due date.

 Note that items that have been recalled from you must be returned by the due date specified in the recall notice, regardless of the original due date or the due date stamped in the book.
 Recalled books which become overdue accrue fines at the rate of $1/day and block your record so that you cannot check out or renew any books until the recalled items are returned.
-Books that are already overdue will accrue charges retroactive to the orginal due date.
+Books that are already overdue will accrue charges retroactive to the original due date.

 Keep in mind that you are responsible for the recalled item and any fines that may accrue, even if you are out of town, out of the country, or otherwise indisposed at the time that the notice is sent, or when the book becomes due.
 Books may be recalled at any time, including between semesters, over the Summer, and during Fall and Spring Break (this often occurs when a book is required for Course Reserve).
-If you will be out of town at the time a requested item is due, please contact the Circulation Department for your return options.
+If you will be out of town at the time a requested item is due, please contact the Circulation & Reserves Services department for your return options.